gavinhoward/bc/manuals/development.md

 `sh`][72], but one ([`karatsuba.py`][78]) is written in Python 3.

 For more information about the shell scripts, see [POSIX Shell Scripts][76].

+#### `afl.py`

+This script is meant to be used as part of the fuzzing workflow.

+It does one of two things: checks for valid crashes, or runs `bc` and or `dc` under all of the paths found by AFL++.

+See [Fuzzing][82] for more information about fuzzing, including this script.

+#### `alloc.sh`

+This script is a quick and dirty script to test whether or not the garbage collection mechanism of the [`BcNum` caching][96] works.
+It has been little-used because it tests something that is not important to correctness.

 #### `exec-install.sh`